rdominy/pixl-ipc/README.md

 {
 	userAgent: "Node/IPCClient" + process.cwd(), // A string that identifies your application
-	requestTimeout : 10*1000, // How long to wait before timing out the request expirationFrequency : 5*1000 // How frequently to check outstanding messages to see if they are stale }
+	requestTimeout : 10*1000, // How long to wait before timing out the request expirationFrequency : 5*1000, // How frequently to check outstanding messages to see if they are stale
+	autoReconnect: 1000 // Reconnect in N ms if the connection is broken or set to 0 to prevent automatic reconnect }

 ~~~~